 In 2024 and 2025, Morrin was awarded the Josef & Anni Albers Foundation artist-in-residence program, Carraig-na-gCat.
 His publications include Poems and Drawings, Actes Nord Editions, Belgium, and contributions to Real Life.
 Ilse D’Hollander, Hopper & Fuchs / Gallery Sofie Van de Velde.
 Alongside his visual practice, Morrin has released several music compositions under his own name and pseudonyms.
 In 2018, he received the Prize for Best Original Music at Cinéma du Réel for his score for the film The Image You Missed, and at the end of 2024 he released the album Sketches with the Berlin label Stray Signals.

-Solo exhibitions include notes, Gallery Sofie Van de Velde, Antwerp, 2024; Witnessing Change, Galerie Mutter Fourage, Berlin, 2023; and Unknown Landscapes, Köthener Str.
+Solo exhibitions include White Room, Gallery Sofie Van de Velde, Antwerp, 2026; notes, Gallery Sofie Van de Velde, Antwerp, 2024; Witnessing Change, Galerie Mutter Fourage, Berlin, 2023; and Unknown Landscapes, Köthener Str.
 28, Berlin, 2022.

 Morrin has a B.A.
 (Hons) in Psychology and Philosophy with a major in Psychoanalytic Psychotherapy.
-He was born in Dublin in 1980 and lives and works in Berlin.
+He was born in Dublin and lives and works in Berlin.

 Represented by Gallery Sofie Van de Velde, Antwerp, Belgium